 A Precision Cooking Contest

 Each product was cooked and finished.
-The results for each product weighed fairly heavily in favor of the bagless CVap sous vide process in terms of flavor, texture, consistency, and moisture retention.
-Each protein was just more tender and easier to handle than the more complex traditional sous vide process.
+The results for each product weighed heavily in favor of the bagless CVap sous vide process in terms of flavor, texture, consistency, and moisture retention.
+Each CVap protein was more tender and easier to handle than the more complex traditional bagged sous vide process.